-- 1 The master driver is configured as specified by the IEC101M.CFG file - 2 The master will construct control commands using the data in the database - 3 The master will send these commands and class polls out on the serial network - 4 Response messages or spontaneous messages generated by controlled devices on the serial network are received by the master driver - 5 Monitor data (static and event) received by the master is passed to the module's database and passed to the processor - 6 Additionally, status data for the module is passed to the processor - 7 If the SLC controls the module, messages are passed from the ladder logic to the module.
-The master driver uses these commands to control the module or devices on the network.
+- 1 The master driver is configured as specified by the IEC101M.CFG file - 2 The master will construct control commands using the data in the database - 3 The master will send these commands and class polls out on the serial network - 4 Response messages or spontaneous messages generated by controlled devices on the serial network are received by the master driver - 5 Monitor data (static and event) received by the master is passed to the module's database and passed to the processor - 6 Additionally, status data for the module is passed to the processor

-5.3 Cable Connections
+5.4 Cable Connections

-The application ports on the MVI46-101M module support RS-232, RS-422, and RS-485 interfaces.
+The application ports on the MVI69-101M module support RS-232, RS-422, and RS-485 interfaces.
 Please inspect the module to ensure that the jumpers are set correctly to correspond with the type of interface you are using.